esl/MongooseIM/doc/rest-api/Client-frontend.md

         </properties>
       </message>
   ```
-then in the final json message these properties will be converted to json map without tag names:
+then in the final json message these properties will be converted to json map without tag names and all types will be taken as string:
 ```
     {   "to": "alice@localhost",
         "timestamp": 1531329049949,